30th May

 Common Mistakes When Writing Peer Reviewed Papers

 Writing a scientific paper invariably requires a lot of work.
 Great science does not necessarily make for a great paper.
 Having published and reviewed hundreds, if not thousands, of papers over the course of my academic medical career it strikes me that getting a few things right makes for a much more impactful publication.
+Avoid the following mistakes and your paper will not be ignored.

 Reviewing on Cureus